DBSource,

 these variables depends on the Perl DBD driver you use.
 For more

 different database vendors, see Section 19.
-Using SQL with various database vendors.DBSource
+Using SQL with various database vendors.DBSource, DBUsername, and

 to a database, SQL tries to connect to the first